LNP-BP/rust-bitcoin/CONTRIBUTING.md

 ## Testing

 Related to the security aspect, rust bitcoin developers must be taking testing very seriously.
-Due to the modular nature of the project, writing new functional tests is easy and good test coverage of the codebase is an important goal.
+Due to the modular nature of the project, writing new test cases is easy and good test coverage of the codebase is an important goal.
 Refactoring the project to enable fine-grained unit testing is also an ongoing effort.

 Fuzzing is heavily encouraged: feel free to add related material under `fuzz/`